Hair Transplant Recovery Time

 One the most common questions that we receive from prospective patients is “how soon can I return to work after a hair transplant?”

-It’s an extremely important question for all patients and, historically, there has been a false perception that one will require 2-3 weeks of recovery before returning to work.
+We understand that hair transplant recovery time is important question for all patients and, historically, there has been a false perception that one will require 2-3 weeks of recovery before returning to work.
 Though completely false, that lingering unfounded perception has been a barrier for many prospective patients.

 In actuality, one could return to work one day after a hair transplant, assuming (of course) that a hair transplant recipient is able to work from home using a laptop with minimal effort, exertion, and concentration.